Xuf00/Random-steam-game-discord-bot/README.md

 ## Current version ##
 Works well, no more major tweaks unless Steam update their API to allow me to check a users privacy level.

+Update: Plans to refactor how everything to do with how commands are handled as I'm not currently happy with the current approach.

 ## Hosting ##

 The bot is now being hosted on an Amazon EC2 instance.
 You can invite the bot to your server using this link: